 Michael's experience also includes representing private equity clients, companies and individual senior executives in the negotiation of executive employment and separation agreements and he has also advised management teams in the context of private equity buyouts in connection with executive compensation matters.

-Chambers USA 2019 ranks Michael among the leading practitioners in New York in the area of Executive Compensation & Employee Benefits, highlighting that he is “a terrific practitioner and a smart guy.”
+Chambers USA (2021) ranks Michael among the leading practitioners in New York in the area of Executive Compensation & Employee Benefits, highlighting that “he knows about every conceivable form of executive compensation and is highly knowledgeable about the whole universe" and that "his advice is well reasoned and practical.”
 Legal 500 has noted “Michael Katz is a very focused and extremely calm practitioner whose strengths lie in corporate transactions and executive compensation.”